DM5EA/hamlib2KPA500/README.md

 Prerequisites:
 - python3
 - hamlib python modul installed
+'''
+sudo apt-get install python3-hamlib
+'''
 - KPA500 connected to the computer running the script via serial interface
 - TRX connected either via a rigctld on another computer in the network or via USB/serial interface to the computer running the script